 An Introduction To Barefoot Running By Podiatrist Tim Deveson

-The key to barefoot or minimalist running is the ability to adapt to the change in loading patterns on the bottom of the foot as well as the rest of the body.
-Runners returning to running who have had success in structured running shoes in the past are highly recommended to continue using a structured running shoe as they provide solid stability and cushioning in returning to exercise.
+The key to barefoot or minimalist running is the ability to adapt to the change in loading patterns on the bottom of the foot, as well as on the rest of the body.
+Runners returning to running who have had success in structured running shoes in the past are highly recommended to continue using a structured running shoe, as they provide solid stability and cushioning in returning to exercise.
 Runners who have been using structured running shoes for a period of time could utilise a barefoot shoe as their secondary training or racing shoe.
-The minimalist style will generally be a lighter weight, more flexible style with a lower heel height.
-These options do increase the risk for lower limb injuries; shin, calf, knee pains if your ability to adapt to the load change is too quick or the shoe lacks stability to control foot motion.
+The minimalist style will generally be lighter weight and more flexible in style, with a lower heel height.
+These options do increase the risk for lower limb injuries such as shin, calf and knee pains, if your ability to adapt to the load change is too quick or the shoe lacks stability to control foot motion.

-Barefoot shoes do allow the foot to develop naturally absorbing ground reaction forces and helps to encourage natural movement of the body.
-Shoes do provide an artificial support to perform movement safely theoretically defying our body the opportunity to gain strength on its own therefore embracing the notion that the beefier or more supportive the shoe, the more a runner’s natural stride is inhibited.
+Barefoot shoes do allow the step to develop naturally, by absorbing ground reaction forces, and helps to encourage the natural movement of the body.
+Shoes do provide artificial support to perform a movement safely.
+In theory, this denies our body the opportunity to gain strength on its own.
+This embraces the notion that the beefier or more supportive the shoe, the more a runner’s natural stride is inhibited.

-As with all footwear there is a wide range of barefoot shoes available and ultimately they do require a transition training program to develop skills.
-If you have an interest in transitioning to a barefoot or minimalist running shoe feel free to contact the clinic to discuss how best to start this process and ensure you are making the right footwear choice prior to commencing barefoot training.
+As with all footwear there is a wide range of barefoot shoes available, and ultimately they do require a transition training programme to develop the skills to use them effectively.
+If you have an interest in transitioning to a barefoot or minimalist running shoe, feel free to contact us to discuss how best to start this process.

 The top priority is to make sure you are making the right footwear choice, prior to commencing any barefoot training.
 Book an appointment with a Podiatrist or other healthcare specialist at Pinnacle Health Group, in multiple locations in Melbourne.